Counseling for Liberation

 I offer online counseling through a secure, HIPAA-compliant telehealth platform.

-How do I schedule an appointment?
+How do I schedule appointments?

 Contact me by phone or email to talk about working together.